Modifying an Event Mesh

 5. Click Save Changes.

-The name of your event mesh is changed.
-You can also see the name change to your event mesh.
-For more information, see Checking the Progress of an Event Mesh You may need to rescan for changes or refresh your browser after a few minutes to see the name change appear.
+You can see the changed name of your event mesh.
+For more information, see Checking the Progress of Event Mesh Updates You may need to rescan for changes or refresh your browser after a few minutes to see the name change appear.
 For more information about rescanning your event mesh, see Refreshing the View for an Event Mesh.